- Our Government

-The City’s recently approved city ordinance will take effect on October 1, 2019.
-Fair Oaks Ranch Utility customers will have from October 1, 2019 to October 1, 2020 to have their assemblies tested.
-From that point on, customers will follow a testing frequency based on the type of hazard the assembly protects against.
-Backflow prevention assemblies which are installed to provide protection against health hazards must be tested annually (this includes assemblies installed on residential irrigation systems that sit on a property with a septic tank/OSSF), while assemblies which are installed to provide protection against non-health hazards must be tested every three (3) years (this includes assemblies installed on residential irrigation systems that sit on a property without a septic tank/OSSF).
+Effective October 1, 2019, all Fair Oaks Ranch Utility customers must have their assemblies tested on a frequency based on the type of hazard the assembly protects against.
+Backflow prevention assemblies which are installed to provide protection against health hazards must be tested annually (this includes assemblies installed on residential irrigation systems that sit on properties with a septic tank/OSSF).
+Assemblies installed to provide protection against non-health hazards must be tested every three (3) years (this includes assemblies installed on residential irrigation systems that sit on properties without a septic tank/OSSF).

 *Please note: Newer homes with irrigation systems installed in the two (2) years prior to October 1, 2019 shall follow their appropriate testing frequency from the date the assembly was last tested.